 The organization has the goal to plant trees for the local people in Kenya in a semi-arid area, which bear edible fruits, leaves or roots.
 Though the planting procedure was very inefficient and complicated, which means that a group of about 8 people could only plant about 16 trees in one day.
 In addition the organization wanted only to plant indigenous trees, which means that actually only kind of wild trees are planted, which often bear small or unpopular fruits or trees, which the locals can only use the leaves, but the local people asked for the real fruit trees, like mango tree, papaya tree and avocado tree, which all can grow in this area, as a female student told me, because she has these trees around her school.

-Moreover there were strict and kind of fanatical rules at the organization, which took away any freedom and free flow of love of the camp community.
+Moreover, there were strict and kind of fanatical rules at the organization, which took away any freedom and the free flow of love of the camp community.
 So there was only vegan food allowed, which means that chocolate, honey and milk were prohibited.
-Furthermore coffee, tea, spicy food and processed food were forbidden.
-Of course there was as well no meat, cigarettes, alcohol or other drugs allowed, which was not a problem to me as I am vegetarian, non-smoker and I don't take drugs anyway, but of course there were non-vegetarian and people who smoked secretly at the camp as well.
+Furthermore, coffee, tea, spicy food and processed food were forbidden.
+Of course there was as well no meat, cigarettes, alcohol or other drugs allowed, which was not a problem to me as I am vegetarian, non-smoker and I don't take drugs anyway, but of course, there were non-vegetarian and people who smoked secretly at the camp as well.

-Furthermore the volunteer was not allowed to leave the camp after work without telling the responsibles of the project and if you went for a walk in nature you had to make sure to have reception of phone regularily, that the responsible can contact you.
-So any real longer walk in nature was difficult, because then there would often be no reception of the mobile phone.
+Furthermore, the volunteer was not allowed to leave the camp after work without telling the responsible of the project and if you went for a walk in nature you had to make sure to have reception of phone regularly, that they can contact you.
+So any longer walk in nature was difficult because then there would often be no reception of the mobile phone.

-So in the end we called it to be a prison camp, because no freedom and love but hard digging work.
+So, in the end, we called it to be a prison camp, because of no freedom and love but hard digging work.
 This resulted in my decision to leave the camp after only about 3 weeks and to go on a spiritual retreat concentrating on kriya yoga meditation, although I first planned to work at the organization for 6 months or even longer.